tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics301/01_source.md

 !!! note "`make` and `make install`"

-    make: Compiles the source code and creates binaries, typically in the current directory. make install: Installs the compiled program into system-wide directories, so it can be run from anywhere on the system.
+    **make**: Compiles the source code and creates binaries, typically in the current directory.
+    **make install**: Installs the compiled program into system-wide directories, so it can be run from anywhere on the system.
 This step usually follows after make.